 Does this mean grandparents have to follow the rules at all times?
 Probably not.
 What grandchild doesn't like to stay up late at Grandpa's house, get another scoop of ice cream, or rent an extra DVD?
 Grandma's house can be a very special place with its own set of routines and rituals - it's not meant to be the same as home, but be certain that the fun is still within the parenting parameters set by the child's parents.

-As grandparents, remember - your children are now the responsible adults who have created an entirely new nuclear family.
-You went through this process years ago, so remember how good it felt to be respected and have your decisions validated.
+As grandmas and grandpas - or whatever grandparent names your grandkids lovingly call you - understand the special role and importance of grandparents in the family.
+Also remember, however, that your children are now the responsible adults who have created an entirely new nuclear family.
+You went through this process years ago, so remember how good it felt to be respected and have your decisions validated as parents.

 More on This Topic